dotnet/docfx/docs/designs/restore-and-gc.md

 - During build, we acquire an index available from pool with `shared lock`.
 - During restore, we acquire an index available from pool with `exclusive lock`.

->NOTE: Shared and Exclusived Lock need to be cross process, we are not going to discuss about that detailed here
+>NOTE: Shared and Exclusived Lock need to be cross process, we are not going to discuss about that details here

 ## Dependency lock